.dk: Race for the .dk domain

 On January 15, 1997, at 15:00, FIL loosened the restrictions for registering a .dk domain name.
 Where one had previously needed a valid reason to register one, all restrictions were now removed, creating an unprecedented run on .dk domain names.
-By the end of 1996 there were only 6.500 registered .dk domains, by February 1, 1997, this had more than doubled and at the end of 1997 there were 41.000 registered .dk domains.
-This in turn created a series of legal actions, which would last well into the 2000s, not only against FIL's own members, who were accused of using inside knowledge to register large amount of "good" domain names quickly, but also against individuals who were accused of cyber squatting.
+By the end of 1996 there were only 6,500 registered .dk domains, by February 1, 1997, this had more than doubled and at the end of 1997 there were 41,000 registered .dk domains.
+This in turn created a series of legal actions, which would last well into the 2000s, not only against FIL's own members, who were accused of using inside knowledge to register large numbers of "good" domain names quickly, but also against individuals who were accused of cyber squatting.

-In December 1997 Tele Danmark announced that from the beginning of 1998 they would start collecting a yearly fee (of 340 DKK excluding VAT) for every registered domain name via DK Hostmaster.
+In December 1997 Tele Danmark announced that from the beginning of 1998 they would start collecting a yearly fee (of 340 DKK excluding VAT) for every registered domain name via Punktum dk.
 This caused a stir in FIL's members, as they had not been informed.
-While there had been talks about some sort of fee to DK Hostmaster to cover its expenses, no review of DK Hostmaster's actual budget was available since it was financially all but a part of Tele Danmark.
-This was therefore seen by FIL as abuse of power and profit making via the supposedly non-profit DK Hostmaster organization.
+While there had been talks about some sort of fee to Punktum dk to cover its expenses, no review of Punktum dk's actual budget was available since it was financially all but a part of Tele Danmark.
+This was therefore seen by FIL as abuse of power and profit making via the supposedly non-profit Punktum dk organization.
 It was later revealed that it was the board of directors of FIL (later fired) that had granted Tele Danmark the right to set the price that they wanted, without asking its members.

-As a consequence of this, Tele Danmark announced in March 1998 that the commercial parts in DKnet A/S would be moved to Tele Denmark Internet and DKnet A/S, with its only remaining asset, DK Hostmaster, would be renamed to "DK Hostmaster A/S", and put up for sale.
+As a consequence of this, Tele Danmark announced in March 1998 that the commercial parts in DKnet A/S would be moved to Tele Denmark Internet and DKnet A/S, with its only remaining asset, Punktum dk, would be renamed to "Punktum dk A/S", and put up for sale.
 Tele Danmark encouraged a larger forum or group comprising more than just telecom and internet companies (like FIL) to form and buy it, because the Internet now had a much broader appeal.
 This caused yet another stir in FIL who flat-out rejected that Tele Denmark had the right to sell something it did not own.